renatomaia/coutil/doc/manual.md

 ### `file:write (data [, i [, j [, offset [, mode]]]])`

-[Await function](#await-function) that awaits until it writes to file `file` the substring of `data` that starts at `i` and continues until `j`, following the same sematics of the arguments of [memory.get](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#memoryget-m--i--j).
+[Await function](#await-function) that awaits until it writes to file `file` the substring of `data` that starts at `i` and continues until `j`, following the same sematics of these arguments in functions of [memory](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#lua-module).

 If `offset` is provided,
-the data is written from the `offset` provided from the begin of the file.
+it is the byte offset from the begin of the file where the data must be written.
 In such case,
 the file offset is not changed by this call.
-In the other case,
+Otherwise,
 the current file offset is used and updated.

 If `data` is a file opened for reading, it works as if the contents of the file were the string `data`.
 In such case,
-`i` and `j` are mandatory.
+`i` and `j` are mandatory,
+and must be positive.
 Moreover,
-`offset` is ignored,
-thus the current offset of `file` is used and updated.
+`offset` is ignored in this case, thus the current offset of `file` is used and updated.

 If string `mode` is provided with character `~`,